VX1988/developer/content/_index.md

   {{< card link="about" title="Author: VX1988" icon="user" >}}
 {{< /cards >}}

 Disclaimer: All the notes are for educational and research purposes only.
-Do not attempt to violate the law with anything contained in notes produced by this notes.
-Neither the authors of this notes, or anyone else affiliated in any way, is going to accept responsibility for your actions.